The following rules are to ensure the enjoyment of the game for all players.

 To increase the enjoyment of the course and to protect some our features Rolling Meadows has officially adopted the following local rules as allowed by the USGA.
 Please consult your rule book for further information on exact wording and penalties for breach of these local rules.

 - Young Trees – Young trees are identified by a yellow ribbon.
-If such a tree interferes with a players stance or the area of his intended swing, the ball must be lifted, without penalty, and dropped in accordance with the procedure prescribed in Rule 24-b (Immovable Obstruction) If the ball is in a water hazard the nearest point of relief must be in the water hazard and the ball must be dropped in the water hazard.
+If such a tree interferes with a players stance or the area of his intended swing, the ball must be lifted, without penalty, and dropped in accordance with the rules.
+If the ball is in a water hazard the nearest point of relief must be in the water hazard and the ball must be dropped in the water hazard.
 This rule does not apply if is clearly unreasonable for the stroke to be played because of interference by anything other than the tree or interference would occur only through use a abnormal stance, swing or direction of play.

 - Environmentaly Sensitive Areas – Environmentally Sensitive Areas are identified by signs and water hazard, lateral water hazard and out of bounds stakes with green tops.
 Entry into these areas is not allowed.
 A golf ball may be retrieved only if it is view and can be reached without entering the area.
 The rule allows relief for interference of the sensitive area and its plant growth for a player’s stance or intended swing area as long as the ball is not in the hazard or Sensitive Area.